-Intertek provides an array of testing and certification solutions for a lot of household appliances.
+Intertek provides an array of testing and certification solutions for a lot of appliances and Consumer Electronics.

 We provide the following services:

-Our range of services benefit manufacturers' products of all kinds, including household and portable appliances.
+Our range of services benefit manufacturers' products of all kinds, including appliances, consumer electronics and audiovisual products.

 The Energy Efficiency Labelling Scheme (EELS) is an energy conservation initiative that the Government of the Hong Kong Special Administrative Region (HKSAR) has adopted.
 Under the scheme, some common types of appliances will incorporate an energy label that serves to inform consumers of the product's energy consumption and efficiency.
 Consumers should then be able to take those factors into account and make their purchasing decision.

 The full EELS will be implemented in phases for various groups of household appliances and office equipments.
 This scheme now covers electrical appliances including refrigerators, room coolers, washing machines, compact fluorescent lamps, electric clothes dryers, electric storage water heaters, electric rice-cookers, dehumidifiers, televisions and electronic ballasts.
 In addition, it covers office equipment include photocopiers and multi-function devices, laser printers, LCD monitors, computers and fax machines.

 The EELS is applicable to manufacturers, importers, or other related parties with new registered appliances imported to or manufactured in Hong Kong with effect from the date that is declared by the participants but does not cover second-hand products, products already in existing use, under trans-shipment or manufactured for export, etc.